/ Human Resources

 • Misuse of College resources (including technology)

 These rules are to be used only as a guideline and are not intended to cover all of the offenses for which disciplinary action could result.
-The range of disciplinary action may include (but is not limited to) oral or written reprimand, probation, suspension without pay and/or benefits, demotion and discharge.
+The range of disciplinary action may include (but is not limited to) oral or written reprimand, a performance improvement plan (PIP), suspension without pay and/or benefits, demotion and discharge.
 The appropriateness of the penalty in each case shall be determined by the College.

 Hope College is committed to the elimination of drug and/or alcohol misuse and abuse and forbids the use, possession or transfer of illegal drugs and alcohol in the workplace and in all learning environments.
-In compliance with the Drug-Free Workplace Act (41 U.S.C.
-701) and the Drug Free Schools and Communities Act (20 U.S.C.
+In compliance with the Drug-Free Workplace Act (41 U.S.C.701) and the Drug Free Schools and Communities Act (20 U.S.C.
 1145g), the policy lays out appropriate standards of conduct, counseling and treatment options, and appropriate standards of discipline in the event of non-compliance.
-Read the full policy.
+Read the full policy here.

 No Smoking Policy